 2. He wants things to be easier for you.

 When he barks at you about one test grade or your AP course selections or showing up to track pre-season on time, it’s not because he thinks he’s better than you.
 He doesn’t want you to take your eye off the ball for one minute, because he sees how competitive this process has been and he wants it to go easier for you.
 He’s cloaked in stress all the time, and he doesn’t want that for you.
 There are things he wishes he did and didn’t do that would have made the process easier with the same outcome.
-He’s trying to help you.
-It doesn’t sound that way, I know.
-But listen more carefully.
+It doesn’t sound like it, but he’s trying to help you.
+Try to listen more carefully.

 3. He’s scared.

 This is the most exciting and ridiculous thing he’s ever done.
 He’s afraid of everything.
 Of failing.
 Of succeeding.
 He’s nervous about finding his way around campus and locating the dining hall.
 He’s afraid of making new friends and keeping old ones.
 Meanwhile, you’re staying behind in a place where you are incredibly comfortable, with friends and a well established routine.
 He’s anxious to leave, and ready to leave, but still, a little part of him is jealous that he doesn’t have a big brother to tell him exactly how to manage these next steps of the journey so he doesn’t have to do it first.